LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/messaging-agent-list.md

 * **Maximum number of open conversations -** the configured maximum number of high intensity conversations
 * **Load** **-** the total weight of the assigned conversations divided by the agent’s maximum number of messaging conversations (which can be configured on the user page)

-  **note:** The weight of each conversation is determined using the Smart Capacity capability.
-For more information, refer to our [Smart Capacity documentation](contact-center-management-messaging-operations-smart-capacity-overview.html).
+  **note:** The weight of each conversation is determined using the Dynamic Capacity capability.
+For more information, refer to our [Dynamic Capacity documentation](contact-center-management-messaging-operations-smart-capacity-overview.html).
 * **Closed** **-** number of conversations owned by the agent that were resolved in the last 12 hours (closed automatically, or by the agent or consumer)

 ## Filter and search